HiranoKohta/mirror-jellyfin-plugins-repo/README.md

 3. Find the section responsible for the repository.

-4. Enter a link to the repository there.
+4. Enter a link to an alternative repository there.

 5. Close the file by saving the changes.